 EPA evolves ENERGY STAR to continue to deliver savings

 As technology improves and industries change, EPA evolves ENERGY STAR with the market to deliver continued savings.
 In collaboration with private partners, EPA creates practical, technologically feasible definitions of leadership in efficiency—continually adapting to a changing marketplace without favoring one technology over another.
-For example, in 2017, EPA updated performance requirements for five product categories including commercial ice machines, clothes washers, ceiling fans, uninterruptible power supplies and commercial water heaters.
-Nineteen additions and revisions to the product categories are currently underway.
-In 2017, more than 2,200 product models from more than 140 manufacturers were recognized as “ENERGY STAR Most Efficient,” a distinction that recognizes products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
-Dehumidifiers were added to the product categories eligible for recognition.
-EPA also continues to advance residential new construction program requirements as states adopt more energy-saving building codes.
+For example, in 2018, EPA updated ENERGY STAR performance requirements for five categories including computers, televisions, pool pumps, servers and imaging equipment.
+In 2018, more than 2,800 product models from nearly 170 manufacturers were recognized as “ENERGY STAR Most Efficient,” a distinction for products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
+Storm windows were added to the product categories eligible for recognition.
+EPA also continues to advance residential new construction program requirements as states adopt more rigorous building codes.

 EPA and DOE work together to implement the ENERGY STAR program